bagder/uncurled/maintain/worldmonitor.md

 Learning from what competitors do and implement and what their users ask for or complain about can indirectly work as feedback for you.

-Keeping on eye on what is going on in the standards organizations for things that are related to your project is another way to "put your ear to the ground".
+Keeping an eye on what is going on in the standards organizations for things that are related to your project is another way to "put your ear to the ground".
 It gives you a sense of what people are working on and hope to see use for going forward.